 2. How shall I prepare audio files for mixing?

 Consolidate (bounce to disk) each track into solid "flattened" audio starting from the beginning of the session.
 A ‘flattened’” file is one segment of digital audio that plays continuously from the start of the track to the end.
 All files must have the same start time of 1:00:00:00

-Please leave the tracks unprocessed, there should be no level adjustments, truncation, dither or noise-shaping of the digital signal.
+Please leave the tracks unprocessed, there should be no level adjustments or plugins processing on individual tracks nor the master bus.
 All essential (i.e. special effects) plug-ins should be printed to another track.

-If you recorded guitars with a amp sim plugin, please ALSO send me the naked DI tracks, so I can move some air and re-amp them through my highly modified Marshall rig.
+If you recorded guitars with a amp simulation plugin, please ALSO send me the naked DI tracks, so I can move some air and re-amp them through my highly modified Marshall rig.

 Rename all audio files and try to leave tracks organized in a logical order (drums, bass, guitars, keys, vocals).
 Include Bpm-tempo information.

 If you send me a Pro Tools session please make sure that all audio files are located in the audio folder and delete all audio files which are not used within the session.
 Please also print all tracks with non standard Avid plugins so we don´t have a problem with missing plugins.

 3. How do I send my files to you?